VISIT OUR ART STORE ▶

 Removing the Masking Fluid

-Everything is dry now, and it's time for the best part—pulling off the masking fluid.
-I use a small gunk remover tool and gently rub the surface.
+Everything is dry now, and it’s time for the best part—pulling off the masking fluid.
+The artist uses a small gunk remover tool and gently rubs the surface.

-If I get a good starting point, I can pull off big chunks simultaneously, which is satisfying.
-One swipe, and you see all that preserved white space pop through the colors.
+If the artist gets a good starting point, the artist can pull off big chunks simultaneously, which is satisfying.
+One swipe, and all that preserved white space pops through the colors.

 Remove the masking fluid